johnnygreeney/CardanoForTheMasses/README.md

 - Based on requests, also working on Audio book - abridged version + quotes mp4 edited with audacity
 - Guidelines for KDP, Kindle Direct Publishing[^1] are useful rules for all publishing platforms.
 Would be nice to get it out on more platforms like book.io, etc

+## TRANSLATIONS

+Already significant progress made on Spanish translation by Humberto Rojas Serrano, and Joe San

+A Japanese translation[^3] of older 'Age of Voltaire' Edition, funded by Catalyst, is at an advanced stage.

+If you are interested in translating this book, the plan is to set up a team of volunteers at: https://www.transifex.com/

 ## LICENSING

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/CC.png "Creative Commons")